EdgeTX/lua-reference-guide/overview/script-types/mixes-scripts.md

 {% endhint %}

 {% hint style="info" %}
-To enable Mixes Scripts, firmware must be compiled with the option `LUA_MIXER=Y`.
-Presently, the Mixes Scripts functionality is included in the firmware build for all color radio targets and in RadioMaster MT12 firmware, as the only black-and-white screen target.
+By default, the necessary compile time option `LUA_MIXER` to use Mixes Scripts is enabled for all radio targets from EdgeTX v2.11 onwards.
 {% endhint %}